Sourdough Chocolate Chip Brownies

 What if I don't have sourdough discard?

-How should I store homemade brownies?
+How do you store homemade brownies?

 These brownies are soft and chewy, so be sure to store them in an airtight container so they don’t dry out.
 You can also freeze them if you would like as well.